mateo139/Shear_Forces_Calculator/README.md

 # Engineering Calculator

-## This scrips will helps civil engineers in calculationg of shear forces and bending moments.
+## This scrips will helps civil engineers in calculating of shear forces and bending moments.

 Script is based on notes from ```https://www.degreetutors.com/python-projects/```